CSSconfNO/sparks-for-talk-proposals/README.md

 # CSSconf Nordic — Sparks for Talk Proposals

-## Call for Speakers TBA

-Our CfS opens soon, just wrapping up the final details.
-Stay tuned on [@CSSconfNO](https://twitter.com/cssconfno) and [cssconf.no](http://cssconf.no/)!
+Call for Speakers is now open.
+Have something to share that you are passionate about?
+Check out the [Call for Speakers](http://cssconf.no/call-for-speakers) — and submit your proposal by 31 January 2016.

-## …but you can start thinking about your proposal!
+## Start thinking about ideas for a talk

 Words to spark your brainstorming for ideas on talk proposals.
 This is not a list of topics.
 This is a list of **random words to help you start thinking** about ideas and concepts you want share at CSSconf Nordic.